top of page

 The success of your trip to Cham Island greatly depends on the weather and the sea.
 A sudden shift in conditions may cause delays in your journey back.
 I have been to Cham Island four times, and only once did I have to delay my return for several days due to unfavorable conditions.
 I certainly didn't mind spending a few extra days marooned on this idyllic island.

-Only 18 km away from the charming town of Hoi An, the Cham Islands consist of 8 unspoiled small islands in the South China Sea, forming part of the Cu Lao Cham Marine Park, a UNESCO-recognized world Biosphere Reserve.
+Only 18 km from the charming town of Hoi An, the Cham Islands consist of 8 unspoiled small islands in the South China Sea, forming part of the Cu Lao Cham Marine Park, a UNESCO-recognized world Biosphere Reserve.
 Celebrated for their mesmerizing natural landscapes and clear blue waters.

 The largest of these islands is Hon Lao (Pearl), which is the only inhabited island.
 It has 2 main villages, Bai Lang which has docking piers and is home to 2400 residents.
 The smaller, Bai Huong, is a fishing village and home to only 400.
 Bai Huong is certainly your gateway to some magnificent dive spots.

 When in Bai Lang, consider taking an early morning walk to the pier, it's fabulous to witness all the fishing boats returning with their catches.
 In a matter of minutes, the fish is unloaded, cleaned, and made ready for sale.
-The Bai Lang market is held down on the pier at 6 each morning, selling seafood, traditional broths, and it's the best place to stock up on all your tropical fruits for the day ahead.
+The Bai Lang market is held down on the pier at 6 each morning, selling seafood, and traditional broths, and it's the best place to stock up on all your tropical fruits for the day ahead.

 Additionally, you can treat yourself to a jar of python fat, renowned for its healing properties and believed to promote youthful skin.